 Pre-Engineering.
 Students who do not meet the WCOE admission requirements are admitted initially to the Texas Tech Pre-Engineering Program and may apply for admission to the WCOE foundational curriculum upon satisfaction of the college internal transfer admission standards.

 WCOE has partnered with Texas Tech University Advising to create the Pre-Engineering Program.
-This student retention and success initiative provides intense academic advising and support as students build the requisite math skills to be successful in an engineering degree program.
+This student retention and success initiative provides intense academic advising and support as students build the requisite math and science skills to be successful in an engineering degree program.
 While in Pre-Engineering, students will enroll in typical university core curriculum and foundational curriculum courses.

 Engineering presents an extremely challenging course of study.
 For students who determine that engineering is not an appropriate choice, the advisors in University Advising have the specialized training and tools necessary to assist students in finding a course of study that is best suited to their unique talents and interests.
 The ultimate priority is for every student to graduate successfully from a best-fit major.